 As Moses came down from Mount Sinai with the two tablets of the covenant in his hands, he did not know that the skin of his face had become radiant while he spoke with the Lord.
 When Aaron, then, and the other Israelites saw Moses and noticed how radiant the skin of his face had become, they were afraid to come near him.Exodus 34:29-30

-Peter, James and John fell prostrate before the Lord Jesus Christ on the mountain of transfiguration when the blinding splendor of his glory overwhelmed their sight.
+On the mountain of transfiguration, Peter, James, and John fell prostrate before the Lord Jesus Christ when the blinding splendor of his glory overwhelmed their sight.

-In the theology of St. Ephrem the Syrian, a fourth-century patristic poet immersed in the Jewish sources, the saints in heaven are robed in the glorious light that shone from Adam and Eve at the dawn of creation.
+In the theology of St. Ephrem the Syrian, a fourth-century patristic poet who was immersed in the Jewish sources, the saints in heaven shine with the light of glory that enveloped Adam and Eve at the dawn of creation.

 Among the saints none is naked,St. Ephrem the Syrian, Hymns on Paradise VI.9,

 for they have put on glory,

 nor is any clad in those leaves